The-Compilers/CryptoYard/backend/doc/reports.md

 * Transactions are collected from the exchange API
 * Some transactions may need user's manual input:
     * Fiat currency exchange - the used exchange rate
-    * Crypto deposit - the obtaining price of the deposited cryptocurrency, in USD
+    * Deposit - the obtaining price of the deposited currency, in HC
-    * Cryptocurrency withdrawal - the realised sell-price of the cryptocurrency, in USD
+    * Withdrawal - the realised sell-price of the currency, in HC
 * All the available information is collected from the exchange first, incomplete transactions are stored temporarily.
   The user is then asked to fill in the necessary information manually.
 Afterwards, the transactions are completed with the new information (Profit/Loss) and wallet snapshots are generated.
 * After each transaction, the following is re-calculated:
-    * Amount and average obtaining price for each asset involved in the transaction
+    * Amount and average obtaining price (in HC) for each asset involved in the transaction
-    * Profit/Loss in USD for this specific transaction (if any)
+    * Profit/Loss in HC for this specific transaction (if any)
     * New wallet snapshot - all the assets in the wallet
-    * Current "running" Profit/loss
+    * Current "running" Profit/loss in HC

-Profit/Loss is converted from USD to user's home currency (for example, NOK) on:

-* December 31st of every year
-* Withdrawal of a fiat currency (USD or EUR)

 In buy-transactions, one currency is purchased (called _base currency_) while another currency is sold (called _quote currency_).
 In sell transactions the base currency is sold and quote currency is purchased.